zoracrimson/simple-math-online-web-prework/README.md

 1. Practice doing basic math in Ruby
 2. Understand how division in Ruby differs from normal division
 3. Understand the modulo operator
-4. Understand the Math module
+4. Play with the Math module
 5. Create appropriate behavior for methods

 ## Introduction